TidyHuang/web2intel/README.md

 ###Support

-For any questions, bugs, or concerns, please use the GitHub issue submission system and/or reach out to <a href="twitter.com/andrewsmhay">@andrewsmhay</a> on Twitter.
+For any questions, bugs, or concerns, please use the GitHub issue submission system and/or reach out to @andrewsmhay on Twitter.

 (C) Andrew Hay, 2014